Low-energy optical properties of the non-magnetic kagome metal CsV$_3$Sb$_5$: Results and Discussion

 Across the density-wave transition, prominent changes are seen in both reflectivity and optical conductivity.
 Reflectivity develops a dip around 0.15~eV, mirrored by the spectral weight (SW) transfer in the optical conductivity and the peak developing below \Tc.
 The conductivity values in the $\omega\rightarrow 0$ limit, as obtained from the Hagen-Rubens fits of the reflectivity, coincide with the four-probe dc resistivity measurements performed on the same sample as shown in the inset of Fig.~\ref{Ref_OC}(b).

 The free carrier dynamics in \CVS\ also change across the density-wave transition.
-The plasma frequency of the compound can be estimated via zero-crossing of the dielectric permittivity ($\epsilon_1$) \cite{Dressel2002} as given in Fig.~\ref{Ref_OC}(c).
+The screened plasma frequency of the compound can be estimated via zero-crossing of the dielectric permittivity ($\epsilon_1$) \cite{Dressel2002} as given in Fig.~\ref{Ref_OC}(c).
 The overall behavior reflects the highly metallic nature of the sample, as $\epsilon_1$ is negative and diverges at $\omega\rightarrow 0$.
 While a small absorption feature is also visible in $\epsilon_1$ below \Tc, the behavior in this energy range is governed by the intraband transitions.
-Note that the zero crossing of the permittivity corresponds to the screened plasma frequency [Fig.\ref{Ref_OC}(c)], whereas the true plasma frequency is masked by the interband absorptions at higher energies.
-The unscreened plasma frequency can be estimated as $\omega_p^{\rm screened} = \omega_p / \sqrt{\epsilon_\infty}$, where $\epsilon_\infty$ is mostly determined by the high-energy contributions and stays around 10 at all temperatures.
+Although the true plasma frequency is masked by the interband absorptions at higher energies, it can be estimated as $\omega_p^{\rm screened} = \omega_p / \sqrt{\epsilon_\infty}$, where $\epsilon_\infty$ is mostly determined by the high-energy contributions and stays around 10 at all temperatures.
 The plasma frequency, on the other hand, starts increasing below \Tc\ as demonstrated in the insets of Fig.~\ref{Ref_OC}(c).

 Plasma frequency in the optical measurements defines the ratio $\omega_p = \sqrt{4\pi ne^2/m^*}$ between the free carrier density, $n$, and the effective mass, $m^*$.
 Therefore, the changes in \wp\ cannot be interpreted in a straight-forward manner.
 Recent Hall effect measurements revealed the non-monotonic change in the carrier concentration with temperature \cite{Yu2021}.
 A small decrease followed by an increase in the carrier concentration below \Tc\ has also been shown in the case of \KVS\ \cite{Yang2020}.
 The increase in \wp\ below \Tc\, hence, can be attributed to the increasing carrier density in \CVS.
 The unchanged plasma frequency above \Tc, on the other hand, suggests that the effective mass should be renormalized in this temperature range and counteracts the decrease in the carrier density.
 We note in passing that such a strong change in \wp\ below \Tc\ has not been observed in \KVS~\cite{Uykur2021}, suggesting a more pronounced increase in the effective mass across \Tc\ in \CVS.